 Pull Over Pro Tip

-Ireland is renowned for its iconic natural beauty.
-You’re going to want to get out and experience it for yourself.
-Here are a few items that will come in handy for the great outdoors.
+Ireland is renowned for its iconic natural beauty, and you’re going to want to get out and experience it for yourself.
+You may not need everything on this list, but depending on your outdoor plans, these are a few items I’ve found especially useful for exploring the great outdoors.

 - GoPro – Hands-free photography!